-For every year that this report has been completed, Technical Group #2 has conducted the Hub and Spoke test by calculating the HHI index using public domain data.
-This year the complete set of data was not publicly available.
+For every year that this report has been completed.
+Technical Group #2 has conducted the Hub and Spoke test by calculating the HHI index using public domain data.
+After 2003, the data necessary to conduct this test was not publicly available.
 Fortunately, MISO calculated the HHI as part of their State of the Market Report.
 This analysis was conducted for the entire MISO region as well as sub-regions of MISO corresponding to the reliability areas that are represented in MISO.
 This is shown in Exhibit II-1.
-The results of the 2004 HHI analysis are shown in Exhibit II-2.
-It shows that the MAPP region has and HHI of 938, indicating that it is free from market power.
+Note that the analysis this year includes only the area shown in dark blue, the current members of MISO.
+The results of the 2003 and 2004 HHI analysis are shown in Exhibit II-2.
+It shows that the MAPP region has an HHI of 938, indicating that it is free from market power.
 It is lower than last years index of 1,128.
 It should be noted that last year's index included Iowa, which has been broken out separately this year.
 The HHI statistic calculated for the entire MISO region as shown in Exhibit II-2 sheds some light on the deficiencies of the hub and spoke test.
-The very low index number of 261, as compared to 408 last year, suggests the entire MISO area is a very unconcentrated market.
+The very low index number of 356, suggests the entire MISO area is a very unconcentrated market.
+It also shows a decrease in concentration from last year.
 This is because the larger the area, the more suppliers, the smaller the HHI.
 This is misleading because the entire MISO area does not behave as one big market; rather it is divided into sub markets because of transmission constraints.
-The WUMS (Wisconsin -Upper Michigan) area has a high HHI of 2,656.
+The WUMS (Wisconsin-Upper Michigan) area has a high HHI of 2,642.
 This suggests a concentrated market with high potential for market power.
 In fact, the WUMS area is a known load pocket created by transmission constraints that isolate local generators.